 Established by the state legislature in 2009, Gateway Cities were imagined as mid-size economic hubs that provide a stepping stone — or gateway — to the American Dream.
-The cohort includes 26 cities where more than a quarter of all Massachusetts residents live and almost 40% are foreign born.
+The cohort includes 26 cities where more than a quarter of all Massachusetts residents, and about 40% of the state's foreign-born populations, live.

 Join GBH News at an upcoming listening session.
 We want to hear what matters to you, what keeps you up at night, and what makes you proud.

 From Springfield to Chelsea, these communities face many economic and social challenges.
 They also are lively, diverse areas that often are left out of the headlines except for breaking news.
-GBH News and its Equity and Justice Team plan to focus on Gateway Cities – getting to know 26 cities in the year 2026.
-We are hosting listening sessions to hear from residents, and, with the help of on-the-ground reporting, expert sources, and data-driven research, produce multi-media stories to provide a clearer picture of these key communities in our state.
+GBH News and its Equity and Justice Team are focusing on Gateway Cities— getting to know 26 cities in the year 2026 (our “26 in 26” project).
+We are hosting listening sessions to hear from residents, and, with the help of on-the-ground reporting, expert sources, and data-driven research, we are producing multi-media stories to provide a clearer picture of these key communities in our state.
 We’d like to hear from you.
-Reach out to us equityandjustice@wgbh.org or fill out this questionnaire.
+Reach out to us at equityandjustice@wgbh.org or fill out this questionnaire.

 What are community listening sessions?